 If you search for

-upvotes:4, Codidact will find posts that have received at least 4 upvotes, irrespective of how many downvotes the post has.
+upvotes:4, Codidact will find posts that have received exactly 4 upvotes, irrespective of how many downvotes the post has.
 Likewise, if you search for

-downvotes:4, Codidact will find posts that have received at least 4 downvotes without taking upvotes into consideration.
-You can also use a less than (
+downvotes:4, Codidact will find posts that have received exactly 4 downvotes without taking upvotes into consideration.

-downvotes:<4will find posts that have received less than four downvotes total).
+downvotes:<4will find posts that have received fewer than four downvotes total).

 filtering by number of answers